 To earn this secondary concentration, students must earn 9 credits from four blockchain courses: two 1.5-credit finance courses and two 3-credit courses in information systems and strategy and statistics.

 - Blockchain: Industry Disruptor and Creator (strategy course)

 - Blockchain Technologies and Applications Development (information systems course)

 - Blockchain, Virtual Currencies, and Tokens: An Examination of Business and Legal Issues (law and ethics course)

 - Digital Currencies: Blockchain and the Future of Finance (finance course)

 - Digital Currencies: New Revolutions in Money (finance course)

-Graduate students who pursue the secondary concentration in blockchain are encouraged to join the Fordham Fintech Network; attend a meeting of the Enterprise Ethereum Alliance, which meets regularly at Lincoln Center; or participate in one of the numerous meetups on blockchain and cryptocurrencies taking place around New York City.
+Graduate students who pursue the secondary concentration in blockchain are encouraged to attend a meeting of the Enterprise Ethereum Alliance, which meets regularly at Lincoln Center; or participate in one of the numerous meetups on blockchain and cryptocurrencies taking place around New York City.